Top 10 Reasons To Visit Edinburgh

 Also in August is the Edinburgh International Film Festival which features the best of cinema.
 Having started in 1947, it’s the world’s longest running film festival that continues to run.
 Keep an eye on edinburghfestivalcity.com for updates.

-8) Green space
+8. Green space

 One of the best things about the city is the abundance of green areas to walk around, sunbathe on or enjoy a picnic on.
-Holyrood Park has 650 acres of luscious grass and a variety of pathways to cater to everyone.
+Holyrood Park has 650 acres of luscious grass and a variety of pathways to explore.
 Arthur’s Seat is the highest point, but the Salisbury Crags is a gentler choice at 46m in height.
 There are level pathways through the park, and it is home to Duddingston Loch which has an impressive range of bird life.

 The Royal Botanic Garden gives visitors respite from the bustling city centre and houses over 3 million plant species.
 It is the oldest botanic garden in Scotland.
 Starting out as a conservation project in 1670, it is now a major tourist attraction.

-9) Inland beach
+9. Inland beach

 Pic: Shutterstock

-Although it is unlikely we will be able to venture to a tropical beach this summer, Portobello Beach allows Edinburgh locals and tourists alike to relax by the sea.
+Sandy Portobello Beach allows Edinburgh locals and tourists alike to relax by the sea.

-Located only a few miles from the city centre, it is perfect for both swimming and sunbathing – even if the water is potentially on the chillier side.
+Located only a few miles from the city centre, it is perfect for both swimming and sunbathing – even if the water is potentially on the chillier side!

 Portobello has its own promenade and often holds events such as the Big Beach Busk.
-It is enjoyed by kayaking and sailing clubs and volleyball players.
+It is also enjoyed by kayaking and sailing clubs and volleyball players.
 There are a many charming bars and cafes along the promenade, along with an interesting choice of restaurants and gift stores on Portobello High Street.

 If you aren’t quite brave enough to take a dip outside, try out the Portobello Swim Centre, which is a Victorian indoor swimming pool.